What is Abdominal Pain?

 In some cases, the cause of abdominal pain can be difficult to diagnose.
 If you have persistent abdominal pain without a diagnosis, seek a second opinion.

-• Baking soda for heartburn, mix 1 teaspoon of baking soda in 8 ounces of water and drink it.
+• Baking soda for heartburn: mix one teaspoon of baking soda in 8 ounces of water and drink it.

 • Ginger aids digestion and reduces nausea.
-Ginger root is the best; try soaking ginger roots in hot water or tea.
+The best remedy is ginger root, which can be soaked in hot water or tea.

 • Heating bags compress your stomach for cramp-like pain